-Dr. Paul Christensen is a licensed naturopathic physician completing his first-year residency at NUNM.
+Dr. Paul Christensen is a licensed naturopathic physician completing his second-year residency at NUNM.
 He received his doctorate of naturopathic medicine from NUNM in 2017.
-Prior to his studies at NUNM, he received a bachelor’s of fine arts, with an emphasis in three-dimensional art, from Pacific Lutheran University.
+Prior to his studies at NUNM, he received a bachelor’s of fine arts, with an emphasis in three-dimensional art, from Pacific Lutheran University in Tacoma, WA.

-In his free time, Dr. Christensen enjoys cooking as much as possible, exploring the Columbia River Gorge, playing rock and roll, throwing pottery, managing a small business, listening to records, being an amateur astronomer and rooting for the Portland Trailblazers.
+In his free time, Dr. Christensen enjoys cooking as much as possible, exploring the Columbia River Gorge, listening to records, reading sci-fi and astrophysics, and, as always, rooting for the Portland Trailblazers.

-Dr. Erin Conlon is a licensed naturopathic physician completing her first year of residency in a split position between National University of Natural Medicine (NUNM) and A Woman’s Time naturopathic medical clinics.
-She graduated from NUNM, achieving honors in both her Doctorate in Naturopathic Medicine and her Masters of Science in Integrative Medical Research programs.
+Dr. Erin Conlon is a licensed naturopathic physician completing her second year of residency in a split position between National University of Natural Medicine (NUNM) and A Woman’s Time naturopathic medical clinics.
+She graduated from NUNM, achieving honors in both her Doctorate in Naturopathic Medicine and her Master of Science in Integrative Medicine Research programs.

 Her clinical interest is in evidence-based primary care with an emphasis women’s health.
 She has robust experience in diverse clinical settings including outpatient primary care, community clinics, hospital care, and as a global medical volunteer.
 She has also completed additional specialty rotations in naturopathic women’s health and conventional gynecology and obstetrics.
 Her integrative approach to patient care is founded in evidence-based medicine where she incorporates both standard-of-care as well as naturopathic treatments such as diet, lifestyle, and botanical medicine.